wombleton/gitlaw-nz/acts/H/Human Assisted Reproductive Technology Act 2004.md

     *   (b) to a legal adviser for independent legal advice to the woman who is, or who might become, pregnant under the surrogacy arrangement.

-    (5) Every person who commits an offence against subsection (3) is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both.
+    (5) Every person who commits an offence against subsection (3) is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000, or both.

-    Section 14(2): amended, on 20 September 2007, by [section 4][128] of the Human Assisted Reproductive Technology Amendment Act 2007 (2007 No 63).
+    Section 14(2): amended, on 20 September 2007, by [section 4][129] of the Human Assisted Reproductive Technology Amendment Act 2007 (2007 No 63).

+    Section 14(5): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 15 Advertising for illegal action prohibited